-Application requirements for International Students may be found on our Web site or by contacting the Director of Admission.
+Application requirements for International Students may be found on our website.
 With the exception of Canadian applicants, all international applicants must submit an affidavit of financial support in order to be considered for admission.

-Students from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL), administered by the Educational Testing Service, Princeton, NJ 08540, and see that these scores are forwarded to the college.
+Students from non-English-speaking countries must take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service, Princeton, NJ 08540, and see that these scores are forwarded to the college.
 Students with a paper-based TOEFL score of 550 or higher, an internet-based score of 80 or higher, or a computer-based score of 213 or higher may be offered admission provided that all other factors are acceptable.
+Houghton will also accept an International English Language Testing System score of 6.5.